-We really hope that circumstances will allow us to hold the event the year.
-If so, the one woman showcased in her category will have a guaranteed place.
+The one woman showcased in her category will have a free, guaranteed place.
 Unfortunately, we’re unable to offer other nominees a free ticket.

 Saying that, if you really want to come and genuinely don’t have the funds to attend, do tell us.
 We sometimes have a Pay it Forward ticket or a non-refundable place that we might be able to allocate to you.